turingschool/mod-0-curriculum/syllabus.md

 This may be your first time learning and/or working in a remote setting.
 There are a few key tools we recommend to set yourself up for success as a remote student.

 - **External Monitor/Display:** There are plenty of great used options available on eBay, Facebook Marketplace, Craigslist, etc. All you really need is something that fits in your workspace and can connect to your MacBook!
 If you are unable to acquire an external monitor prior to Mod 1, please DM the Mod 0 Lead on Slack and we can discuss other options.
 - **USB-C to HDMI Cable:** This cable will allow you to connect your MacBook to your external monitor/display.
-If you are purchasing a new monitor, it will likely come with the cable to you, but you may need to aquire one - these are usually less than $15.
+If you are purchasing a new monitor, it will likely come with the cable to you, but you may need to aquire one.
 - **Dedicated Workspace:** It is crucial to have a workspace that has access to a reliable internet connection and is both quiet and free from distractions.
 Take time before Mod 0 to build your workspace and experiment with different setups until you find a configuration that works for you.
 - **Notebook + Writing Utensils:** While you will be working on your laptop while you code, work on projects, etc., we recommend using a physical notebook to take notes during class and workshops.

 ## Optional Supplies
-- **Headphones with Microphone:** Since you'll be on a lot of video calls and collaborating remotely, having a good set of headphones and a decent microphone can improve your experience.
-While your Turing issued laptop has built-in speakers and a microphone, if your workspace has a lot of ambient noise, it might be a good idea to invest in headphones + microphone.
+- **Headphones with Microphone:** While your Turing-issued laptop has built-in speakers and a microphone, if your workspace has a lot of ambient noise, it might be a good idea to invest in headphones + microphone.
-- **USB-C Hub:** Your Turing issued laptop only has 2 ports.
+- **USB-C Hub:** Your Turing-issued laptop only has 2 ports.
 You'll need one for your charger and one for your external monitor.
 If you require more ports, a USB-C Hub is a great idea!
+- **Laptop Stand:** These can be useful when using a separate keyboard and for preventing strain on your neck.
+This also creates more real estate for your workspace.
-- **External Keyboard:** Some folks are more picky with their keyboards and prefer a certain look, feel, touch, etc. If you are one of these people, you may benefit from using a different keyboard than the integrated one in your laptop.
+- **External Keyboard:** You may benefit from using a different keyboard than the integrated one in your laptop, especially if you are using a laptop stand.
 If you plan to use a wired keyboard, you'll likely need the USB-C hub mentioned above to connect to your keyboard in addition to your charger and monitor.
-- **Laptop Stand:** These can be useful when using a separate keyboard or for creating more real estate for your workspace.

 <!-- ## Resources
 - Turing Lingo